pascalweiss/VBBRequest/README.md

 Script for communication with the hafas server.

 **Usage**<br>
-Call this method to get a list object of connections, based on your parameters.
+Call this method to get a list object of connections, based on your parameters. <br>
 `request(departure, destination, date, time, vehicle, direct, enableFoot):`<br>